 Dish and the wireless spectrum

 For a company like Dish Network (DISH), wireless spectrum licenses are a valuable asset.
-Since 2008, the company has invested ~$5 billion in acquiring wireless spectrum licenses.
-Dish was asked on its 2Q16 earnings call about the possibility of its buying more spectrum in the secondary market, similar to its bid for LightSquared in 2013.
+Since 2008, the company has invested ~$5 billion to acquire wireless spectrum licenses.

 FCC’s incentive auction

-Dish Network has also filed an application with the FCC (Federal Communications Commission) to participate as a potential spectrum bidder.
+Dish Network (DISH) has filed an application with the FCC to participate as a potential spectrum bidder.
 The FCC’s broadcast spectrum auction began on March 29, 2016.
 It consists of two parts: a forward auction and a reverse auction.